 If not, do all you can to fortify the wall with God inside—not outside.

-Question: Has God laid siege to your life before?
+Tell me what you think: Has God laid siege to your life before?
 What happened?
 To leave a comment, just click here.